 When asked by police officers after his father’s arrest, this heartbreaking confession came from the 12-year-old’s mouth: “Dad gets angry when something in his office doesn’t work out well.
 But he said he had an image to protect there.
 I guess that’s why he…abuses us.
 And me, I just want to protect my little sister ‘coz she always gets sick.
 So when he comes home angry, I let her hide somewhere and take the punishments.”

 We might think the above story only happens in movies and TV dramas, but no, they’re a reality.
 And part of our awareness about child abuse being aware that what we think is true about the matter is actually not.
+According to Sharie Stines, PsyD, “Abuse is a misuse of power intended to harm or control another person.
+The maltreatment can be physical, verbal, or emotional.
+All types of abuse can cause pain and psychological distress.”
 On that note, here are five abuse myths exposed.

 - Abuse is only abusing when we see physical signs.